Philadelphi Corridor: Egyptian Border Guard Force

 Instead, it "enhance[ed] Egypt's capability to fight smuggling along the border," while ensuring that the forces would not serve any military purposes.
-Israel insisted on the inclusion of the agreement provisions indicating that it was not an amendment to the 1979 Peace Treaty because during negotiations Egypt attempted to frame the agreement toward the re-militarization of the Sinai and its borders with Israel and Gaza.
+Sentry posts, watchtowers and logistical facilities were permitted.
+Heavy armored vehicles, fortification, military-style intelligence-gathering equipment, and weaponry and equipment beyond the below numbers were prohibited.
+Israel insisted on the inclusion of provisions indicating that the Accord was not an amendment to the 1979 Peace Treaty.
+During negotiations Egypt attempted to frame the agreement toward the re-militarization of the Sinai and its borders with Israel and Gaza.

-The Philadelphi Accord created the Egyptian Border Guard Force (BGF) composed of 750 ground personnel divided between headquarters and four companies.
-The agreement specified that the BGF be equipped with the following:
+The BGF are equipped with the following: